RL + Model-based Control: Using On-demand Optimal Control to Learn Versatile Legged Locomotion: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This letter introduces a legged locomotion control method capable of generating diverse gait patterns while maintaining robustness against perturbations and uneven terrains.
-Our approach involves imitating dynamically-coherent reference motion generated using MOC with a simplified dynamics model.
-We further generalize these reference motions to handle more complex locomotion tasks that may challenge the simplified model, leveraging the flexibility of Reinforcement Learning.
-Our method offers an intuitive way to incorporate prior knowledge into the RL framework, enabling the learning of versatile policies that exhibit desired behaviors without excessive reward shaping or additional engineering.
+We introduce a legged locomotion control method capable of generating diverse gait patterns while maintaining robustness against perturbations and uneven terrains.
+Our approach involves imitating dynamically coherent reference motion generated using \mboc{} with a simplified dynamics model.
+We further generalize these reference motions to handle more complex locomotion tasks that may challenge the simplified model, leveraging the flexibility of RL.
+Our method offers an intuitive way to incorporate prior knowledge, and desired motion parameters into the RL framework, enabling the learning of versatile policies that exhibit desired behaviors without excessive reward shaping or additional engineering. \Diff{Moreover, our method can be readily applied to various quadruped robots without the need for robot-specific adjustments.}

 To reduce the computational burden, we employ a simple VHIPM for reference motion generation.
-Remarkably, we have successfully extended the application of the VHIPM to tackle more complex locomotion scenarios.
-Nonetheless, our approach can potentially incorporate more sophisticated dynamics models, such as the SRBM \cite{fuchioka2022opt-mimic, miller2023reinforcement}, which can handle more intricate skills.
-However, it is important to emphasize the significance of carefully considering the trade-off between strictly imitating behaviors derived from MOC and allowing flexibility within RL to generalize motions.
+Notably, we have successfully extended the application of the VHIPM to handle more complex locomotion scenarios within our framework.
+Yet, our approach remains open to the integration of more advanced dynamics models.
+Importantly, we emphasize the significance of carefully considering the trade-off between strictly imitating behaviors derived from \mboc{} and allowing flexibility within RL to generalize motions.
 This trade-off will be a key aspect of our future investigations.

-We are interested in extending our approach to generate a wider range of legged robot behaviors, unrestricted by the constraints of periodic or symmetric gait patterns \cite{kang2021animal, kang2022animal}.
+We are interested in extending our approach to generate a wider range of legged robot behaviors, unrestricted by the constraints of periodic or symmetric gait patterns \cite{kang2022animal, kang2021animal}.
 The contact phase parameterization \cite{shao2022learning} we have adopted is not limited to representing periodic or symmetric gaits.
-Therefore, we aim to investigate the applicability of our control method in generating more animal-like behaviors on legged robots, building upon our prior work on animal-inspired locomotion \cite{kang2021animal, kang2022animal}.
+Therefore, we aim to investigate the applicability of our control method in generating more animal-like behaviors on legged robots, building upon our prior work on animal-inspired locomotion \cite{kang2022animal, kang2021animal}.